-Smart card readers are sophisticated devices with built-in intelligence.
-Smart card readers are found in PCs, Notebooks, Servers, PDAs and Set-Top-Boxes.
+Smart chip card readers are sophisticated devices with built-in intelligence.
+Smart card readers are found in PCs, Notebooks, Servers, smart phones, Set-Top-Boxes.
 Some readers come with integrated secure PIN pads, displays, or fingerprint sensors.
 This allows multi-factor authentication for secure logical access control.
 Combining smart cards with biometrics can make smart cards even more convenient and secure because instead of entering a PIN, a biometric credential is used to access the smart card system.

 Smart card readers are becoming increasingly prevalent.